Landeli7/gestionnaire_taches/README.md

 # gestionnaire_taches
 Technical test : Task management app

-This application was developed with Java / Spring boot, Maven and Angular with a MySQL database.
+This back-end of the application was developed with Java / Spring boot and Maven.
+The front-end was developed using Angular and material.angular.io.
+There is also a MySQL database to store the users and the tasks.

 The following features are available :
 - Basic log in and sign up.